-The Trustee has considered the latest guidance in relation to Chair's Statements from The Pensions Regulator and have ensured that its practices reflect the requirements set out.
+The Trustee has considered the latest guidance in relation to Chairman's Statements from The Pensions Regulator and has ensured that its practices reflect the requirements set out.
 I have set out below how the Trustee ensures it currently meets the knowledge and understanding requirements of trustees.

-Dalriada is an independent professional trustee, established in 2003, which has been appointed by The Pensions Regulator (TPR) under section 7 of the Pensions Act 1995 to a number of schemes.
-These appointments have been as a result of TPR having concerns about the nature and operation of those schemes and the extent to which the then current trustees understood their statutory and fiduciary duties and responsibilities.
+Dalriada is an independent professional trustee, established in 2003, which has been appointed by The Pensions Regulator (TPR) under section 7 of the Pensions Act 1995 to a number of schemes as a result of TPR having concerns about the nature and operation of those schemes and the extent to which the then current trustees understood their statutory and fiduciary duties and responsibilities.

 Dalriada refers to such schemes as "Regulatory Appointments".
 The Scheme is a Regulatory Appointment.
+Due to the nature of the appointment, Dalriada is effectively, sole trustee.